📙ACT/Question Types

 1

-Presents graphs, tables, scatterplots, or diagrams and asks you to read, interpret, and draw conclusions from the data.
-No specialized science knowledge required.
+Presents graphs, tables, scatterplots, or diagrams.
+Asks you to read a specific value, identify a maximum or minimum, or describe the shape of data.
+No science knowledge required.

 Example Question